rbrtsmith/rbrtsmith.github.io/_posts/2015-08-29-a-modern-frontend-workflow.md

 Using a remote repository hosted somewhere like [Github](https://github.com/) will allow for remote collaboration and of course - code sharing across the globe.
 I cannot stress enough the importance of learning Git if you are to be an effective developer, even if working alone.
 CodeSchool have a great [free course](https://www.codeschool.com/courses/try-git) to help teach you the basics of Git, it's highly recommended.

+&nbsp;

+##Chrome developer tools
+The major reason why I develop in Chrome is because of their excellent developer tools you can:
+* Debug and edit your CSS and JavaScript - even when minified using sourcemaps.
+* log variables, values, objects etc to the console.
+* View timelines such as the page render and asset loading to quickly find bottlenecks.
+* throttle the network connection to simulate things like 3G.
+* You can also record timelines in real time to see the framerate, locate and eliminate page jank.

+This, like other areas in this post this is only really scratching the surface of the features that the Chome dev tools offer.
+CodeSchool released an [in-depth course](https://www.codeschool.com/courses/discover-devtools) on the Chrome dev tools.
+I recommend you take it.

+&nbsp;

+##Final words
+As this post illustrates, there's a huge amount of useful tools available in the front-end and it can be extremely difficult to choose the right tools for you - and then learn how to use it properly.
+I hope this overview can help you improve your workflow.
+My workflow is continually evolving and I have no doubt if I were to re-write this post in a years time it would be quite different.

+Thanks for reading!